pereznetworks/TD-Project8/README.md

         html
           - run compileSass and assets tasks
-          - concat, minify css and js then copy to dist folder
+          - concat, minify all css and js files then copy to dist folder

         watchFiles
           - run html in case changes to sass or js